Instructional Coaches help teachers build their capacities and facilitate data-driven professional development that maximizes student potential.

 29. What Questions Do You Have For Us About This Role Or Expectations For Coaches Here?

-The Simple Solution: What initial training is offered to new coaches?
+Example Answer: What initial training is offered to new coaches?
 What are the long-term opportunities for development?
 What is my case load and what will my range of responsibility be?
 Does the job involve the teacher’s evaluation?
 What are the most important priorities the principal wants me to impact?

 30. Why Should We Hire You As Our Instructional Coach?

-Simple answer: My comprehensive knowledge of instructional design as well as methodologies for data analysis, pedagogical techniques and emotional intelligence, paired with my flexible facilitation style allows me to equip educators with sustainable mental models and skills to nurture students in a way that is fair and equitable aspirations.
+Example Answer: My comprehensive knowledge of instructional design as well as methodologies for data analysis, pedagogical techniques and emotional intelligence, paired with my flexible facilitation style allows me to equip educators with sustainable mental models and skills to nurture students in a way that is fair and equitable aspirations.
 My passion is helping teachers since when they are successful they thrive and so do the students.

 Instructional Coach Important Tips